EliasKB/TravelMind-AI/README.md

 1. In your My Maps project, click on the layer you want to import into
 2. Click “Import”
 3. Either:
    - Drag & Drop your exported file (e.g. pigeon_places.kml), or
    - Choose “Select a file from Google Drive” if you’ve uploaded it there
 4. Wait a few seconds — your markers will appear on the map
+5. You can create multiple layers and import multiple kml files

 **🔹 Step 3 — View Your Map in the Google Maps App**